omni-us/jsonargparse/DOCUMENTATION.rst

     cfg = parser.parse_args(["--config", "example.jsonnet"])

 Jsonnet files are commonly parametrized, thus requiring external variables for parsing.
-For these cases, instead of changing the parser mode away from yaml, the :class:`.ActionJsonnet` class can be used.
-This action allows to define an argument which would be a jsonnet string or a path to a jsonnet file.
-Moreover, another argument can be specified as the source for any external variables required, which would be either a path to or a string containing a json dictionary of variables.
+For these cases, instead of changing the parser mode away from ``yaml``, the :class:`.ActionJsonnet` class can be used.
+This action allows to define an argument which would be a Jsonnet string or a path to a Jsonnet file.
+Moreover, another argument can be specified as the source for any external variables required, which would be either a path to or a string containing a JSON dictionary of variables.
 Its use would be as follows:

 .. testcode:: jsonnet